SneakyBeagle/SneakyBeagle_container/README.md

 - mydumper
 - PayloadsAllTheThings

 # Red Team

-Split into categories, each script installs a defined toolkit for all red team phases.
+Split into categories, each script installs a defined toolkit for all red team phases and attack vectors.

 * Anon